 Liz Dean is an experienced BACP Registered person-centred counsellor and psychotherapist who works with both young people and adults.
-She qualified 18 years ago and currently runs the highly respected Carlton le Willows Academy counselling service which she set up 10 years ago.
-Over that time, she has worked with a diverse range of client issues and supported many young people through their teenage years and their transition to adulthood.
-Liz also works with school staff and teachers offering professional supervision, mentoring and listening skills training in addition to offering counselling for adults in her private practice.
+She qualified 20 years ago and discovered her passion for supporting young people whilst working at Base 51 Counselling Service for young people.
+She set up and ran a secondary school counselling service for 11 years and over that time, she has worked with a diverse range of client issues and supported many young people through their teenage years and their transition to adulthood.
+Liz has also worked with school staff and teachers, providing professional supervision, mentoring and listening skills training, as well as offering clinical supervision for school counsellors.

 As a person-centred counsellor, Liz focusses on being ‘alongside’ her clients whilst they reflect upon and explore the issues that they choose to bring to the counselling space.
 She offers a trusting, non-judgmental relationship in which her clients can feel safe enough to explore their difficult feelings and vulnerable selves at their own pace.
 Liz’s approach values the unique and subjective experience of her clients as the focus of the work and by exploring this in depth, enables the client to develop a greater understanding and acceptance of themselves both emotionally and intellectually so that they might feel more secure and self-aware, better able and empowered to make choices and ultimately feel more in control of their lives.

 Liz is committed to her own personal and professional development and has attended many courses on aspects of adolescent development and working therapeutically with young people.
 She is also a qualified and experienced supervisor.